illusorier/123/Angular/angular1/Angular-UI-Router.md

 UI-Route Transition Hooks, which allow a developer to tap into the lifecycle events of a Transition.

 A transition has numerous lifecycle events.

+## Transition Lifecycle

+Only one transition can run at a time.

+If a previous transition is still running, *when a new transition* starts, the router aborts the previous transition.